NicholasBoeke/git_notes/README.md

 ## Sharing and Updating Repositories
 - **`fetch`** checks the remote repository for any commits (on any branches) that are not part of your local repository (in a sense 'staging' them for you pull those changes locally).
 The `fetch` will also pull any objects from the remote that are necessary to complete the local history.
 You can fetch from a single repo or multiple repos simultaneously. e.g. `git fetch origin` copies all branches from the remote refs/heads/ namespace and stores them to the local refs/remotes/origin/ namespace.
 - **`pull`** if any commits exist on any branch in the remote repository (e.g. from a colleague) updates the local line of development environment to reflect those changes.
+This is actually a combination of `git fetch` + `git merge`
 - **`push`** updates the remote repository with any commits made locally to a branch.